peter7775/opensearch-query-gateway/README.md

 ## Why it fits large OpenSearch clusters

-This project is suitable for environments with billions of log documents because it:
+This project is suitable for environments with billions of documents because it:

 - simplifies query creation and validation,
 - supports readable query syntax,
 - allows automatic rule-based rewriting,
 - provides a human-readable view of schema,
 - can grow into autocomplete, explain mode, and a visual builder.

----

-## What it brings to the team

-### For developers
-- less manual JSON DSL assembly,
-- better validation and testability,
-- cleaner separation of responsibilities.

-### For colleagues who do not know Prolog
-- clear JSON outputs,
-- understandable schema overviews,
-- simple usage without knowledge of internal logic.

-### For future growth
-- a visual builder on top of DCG,
-- schema analyzer as a separate service,
-- explain mode for queries,
-- export for documentation and onboarding.

----

-## Suggested future work

-- connect to real OpenSearch mapping endpoints,
-- extend the DCG syntax with grouping, negation, and aggregations,
-- add recommendations and warnings to the schema analyzer,
-- split schema analysis into a separate service if it grows,
-- add examples and diagrams to the repository.

 ---